-Longtime Juniata College coaching veteran Tim Launtz is entering his seventh season at the helm of the Juniata College football program.
+Longtime Juniata College coaching veteran Tim Launtz is entering his eighth season at the helm of the Juniata College football program.
 He continues to rebuild the Eagle football legacy roaming the sidelines at the helm of the program he was a part of as both an undergraduate and for 15 years as an assistant coach.
 He became the 22nd head coach in Juniata football history, after being named to the position on March 2, 2011.

 The job was a dream-come-true for Launtz.
 The man doesn't just bleed blue and gold; Juniata is part of his DNA.

 In the year of the 40th anniversary of the 1973 Stagg Bowl, the first ever NCAA Division III national championship game in which Juniata played, the 2013 Eagles earned the most wins since 1990, finishing with a 7-4 overall and 6-3 Centennial Conference record, and the most conference wins since 1999.
 Juniata returned to the postseason for the first time since the historic 1973 game with an Eastern College Athletic Conference (ECAC) South Bowl appearance against Albright College.

 Along with eight All-Centennial selections, including Defensive Player of the Year, Launtz was named Centennial Coach of the Year for the teams’ performance.

 The success of 2013 come on the heels of a 3-7 seasons during which Juniata earned its first win streak in a decade after pulling out back-to-back home wins against McDaniel (24-7) and Moravian (14-6) on October 27 and November 3.
 This marked the first win streak for the Eagles since 2002 and the first in Huntingdon since 1997.